bramley/phplist-plugin-segment/README.md

 ## Known issues / To Do ##

 * Does not take account of excluded lists when calculating the number of subscribers
-* Allow a subscriber to be selected if ANY condition is true, rather than ALL conditions
 * Add link clicking to Campaign Activity

 ## Donation ##